 - Full list of data elements in question

 - Approximate number of records

 - Any potential external compliance requirements for the data set (e.g. HIPAA, CPHS, FISMA, FERPA)

 All Berkeley systems require a Berkeley Campus Administrative Official to accept the role of Resource Proprietor for the system.

-Resource Proprietors have mutliple responsibilities defined in the UC Business Finance Bulletin IS-2 and Berkeley Minimum Security Standard for Electronic Information.
-These responsibilities include classifying data and systems for which they have responsibility, and educating users of data and systems regarding their role in protecting information.
+Resource Proprietors have multiple responsibilities defined in the UC Business Finance Bulletin IS-3 and Berkeley Minimum Security Standard for Electronic Information.
+These responsibilities include classifying data and systems for which they have a responsibility and educating users of data and systems regarding their role in protecting information.
 (See MSSEI 15.3 Data Access Agreement Guidelines.)

 UC Business Finance Bulletin IS-2.IV.C.1